tcpalmer/nina-scheduler/target-management/exposure-templates.md

 | Maximum Altitude         | 0° to 30°    | The upper moon altitude limit of the relaxation range for avoidance relaxation - see below.                                                                          |
 | Moon Must Be Down        | boolean      | Reject exposure if the moon altitude is above the relax maximum altitude, regardless of phase or separation - see below.                                             |

+## Dithering
+You can enable a dither frequency at the exposure level, overriding the value set on projects.
+For exposure plans using this exposure template:
+* Leave blank to use the project value
+* Set to zero to completely disable dithering
+* Otherwise, if the dither setting is _N_, a dither will be added before the _N+1<sup>th</sup>_ occurrence of this filter.

+Notes:
+* Dithering is determined based on the _filter name_ - not the exposure template name.
+Since you could have different exposure plans using the same filter, we want to ensure that when that filter is selected again, we dither appropriately.
+* Any dither operation resets the count for all filters.
+* The Dither setting is ignored if you're using an [override exposure order](exposure-plans.html#override-ordering) for any Target using this template.

+See [Dithering](projects.html#dithering) for more information.

 ## Moon Avoidance